 Driving in winter in Iceland isn’t for inexperienced road trippers.
 You’ll need a 4×4 vehicle and snow chains to get around if you plan on driving outside of Reykjavik.

 Road tripping Iceland can be an incredible experience but it takes more careful preparations in the winter months.
 Road closures due to severe weather are common.
-Check Iceland’s official website (road.is) to see what roads are closed.
+Check Iceland’s official website to see what roads are closed.

 Skogafoss Iceland winter view